What was your introduction to working with the body? How did this change and develop over time?

 The most simple definition is that fascia is the connective tissue that connects all other tissues.
 Boom.
 Fascia is the webbing of the body.
 We have been taught muscles and bones hold us up; actually, if it wasn’t for the fascia’s suspension and tension web all of our parts would slosh to the floor.

 It wraps around and morphs into our organs, muscles, bones, tendons, ligaments, nerves, etc. Fascia is a huge deal!
 The fascia is continuous and ubiquitous, as Joanne Avison says.
 It was discarded by classical anatomists for centuries as if it was packing material.
 Finally, western science is realizing that the connective tissue is a major player in the body.
 Clinicians, acupuncturists and body workers have known for a long time that impacting the fascia can impact our health in a major way because it is the great connector.
 It is the one tissue that touches every other bit and piece of us (and it acts as a compartmentalizer, separating the lungs from the digestives zone for instance).
-When I started doing resistance stretching my immune system and digestive health went way up.
+When I started doing integrative stretching my immune system and digestive health went way up.

 The fascia forms an interweaving silk like web morphing from sheets of fascia to spindly fibers.
 If we were to extract everything in the body and just leave the fascia, a very detailed webby ghost like replica of you would remain.
 It transfers fluids, blood and electricity.
 It even generates its own electricity.
 We can think of the web of fascia as a transportation and communication network, the conductor of electricity in Chinese Medicine, the Qi.